 S-R-G-m-P-D-n-S

-A loose mixture involving Jhinjhoti, Khamaj, and Mand, with different renditions emphasising varied facets of these ragas.
+A loose mixture involving Khamaj, Jhinjhoti, and Mand, with different renditions emphasising varied facets of these ragas.
 The movements of the former tend to predominate: as per Deepak Raja, “normally performed in slow or medium tempo, with low to medium melodic density…an instant identification of Khambavati, as distinct from Jhinjhoti, requires consummate musicianship.
 This depends largely on the signature phrase Gm\S, executed with a leisurely meend from ma to Sa…Except for [DSRm; DmPDS; mPNS; GmS], all other phrases of Khambavati may be encountered in Jhinjhoti”.
 Vocalist Moumita Mitra (who in 2024 unveiled her new hybrid ‘Jaij-Khambavati‘) notes that “there are common lines with Jaijaiwanti: e.g. Khambavati’s RPDn, RnDP, nPNS and Jaijaiwanti’s RGnPDn, RnDP, nPnS.
 However, Khambavati’s nyas is more on Ga, and Jaijaiwanti’s is on Re“.
 Ascending lines often alternate between Dha and ni (SRmPDS; SRmPnS), with some variants employing a double-Ni.
-Also refer to allied forms such as Champak and Sindhura [and note that the Jaipur-Atrauli raga known by the name ‘Khambavati’ is a distinct entity, essentially identical to Rageshri].
+Also refer to allied forms such as Champak and Sindhura, as well as other Khamaj-infused ragas [and note that the Jaipur-Atrauli raga known by the name ‘Khambavati’ is a distinct entity, essentially identical to Rageshri].

-• Raga Megalist (365+) •
+• Raga Masterlist (1000+) •

 राग खम्बावती